Mark Bloch (artist): Early years and education

 1978 to 1982.
-He continued these activities in Manhattan from 1982 to 1990, moving later into print media and then web design.
+He continued these activities in Manhattan from 1982 to 1990, moving later into print media and then web design while continuing to work in performance art and mail art.

 Bloch performed "Heart and Technology" and "East Meats West" in Laguna Beach, California where he lived until 1981.
 On November 16, 1980, Bloch produced an early issue of his D.I.Y. zine, Panmag, numbered "451" in honor of the famed Fahrenheit 451 Books bookstore inviting visitors to create work which he later mailed and spending the day "in the window of the bookstore working on his postal art magazine," performing a work called "Artist for Sale," in which he made himself available to "buy or rent" for "$10,000 an hour."
 Bloch also typed on a typewriter in the window and gave a lecture on his "Postal Art Network" and its relationship to Laguna's status as an "art colony."